For the sake of discussion, a "model" is the name I give to a body shape.

 The TG-100 "Solo" was my first original design, followed by the TG-250 "Lady on the Beach".
 Then came the 34 inch "Till Bass".
 Just a few years ago I added Shorty Joe, a 3/4 size little rocker to the line. and its 30 inch companion, the Shorty Joe Bass.
 My latest design is the TG-521, with its so-far unlimited scale lengths.

 So, if you don't see something you want, just ask.
-I might have one coming up.
+I might have in the shop,

 Keep scrolling down to see more.